-The town’s backdrop, Mt Fraser, stands out in contrast to a landscape otherwise known for its expansive plains.
-Beveridge is a growing residential area only 40km from Melbourne, located directly off the Hume Highway.
-It is known as being the birthplace of notorious bushranger Ned Kelly.
+Over looked by the picturesque Mt Fraser, Beveridge is a growing residential area only 40km from Melbourne.
+Located directly off the Hume Highway, Beveridge is known for its expansive grassy plains, and also as being the birthplace of notorious bushranger Ned Kelly.

 History and Heritage